alexkursell/rust-matrix-appservice-webhooks/README.md

 - Ignores the `logging:` section of the config file. `stdout` or bust!
 You can set the logging level using `RUST_LOG`.
 - No provisioning API, and so it ignores the `provisioning:` section of the config file.
 - At least some of the webhook syntax is missing (like attachments), or produces different output.
+At least the following are known to be missing:
+    - Slack link syntax
+    - Emoji avatars
+    - Attachments
 - Probably other features, and bugs.

 ## Improvements